Israeli disengagement from the Gaza Strip: Compensation and resettlement

 Under legislation passed by the Knesset, evacuated settlers were to be compensated for the loss of their homes, lands, and businesses.
 Originally, the law only allowed anyone age 21 or over who had lived in one of the evacuated settlements for over five consecutive years to be compensated, but the Israeli Supreme Court ruled that compensation for younger settlers should also be included in compensation payments to evacuated families.
 Settlers who lived in the area for at least two years were eligible for more money.
 The Israeli government offered bonuses to settlers who moved to the Galilee or Negev, and implemented a program in which settlers had the option to build their own homes, with the option of a rental grant.
 The Housing Ministry doubled the number of apartments available in the Negev.
 Farmers were offered farmland or plots of land on which to build a home, in exchange for reduced compensation.
 Land was to be compensated at a rate of $50,000 per dunam (202,000 $/acre), with homes being compensated at a rate per square meter.

 Workers who lost their jobs were eligible for unemployment benefits ranging from minimum wage to twice the average salary, for up to six months.
 Workers aged 50 to 55 were offered years' worth of unemployment benefits, and those over 55 were eligible for a pension until age 67.
 A special category was created for communities that moved en masse, with the government funding the replacement of communal buildings.
 In cases where communities did not stay together and communal property was lost, individuals would receive compensation for donations made to those buildings.
 Taxes on compensation sums given to business owners were reduced from ten to five percent.
 The total cost of the compensation package as adopted by the Knesset was 3.8 billion NIS (approximately $870 million).
 Following an increase in the number of compensation claims after the disengagement, another 1.5 billion NIS (approximately $250 million) was added.
 In 2007, a further $125 million was added to the compensation budget.
 Approximately $176 million was to be paid directly to the evacuees, $66 million to private business owners, and the rest was allocated to finance the government's pullout-related expenses.
-Yitzhak Meron, the lawyer who represented the evacuees, in dealing with the government offices, recently (11.08.2014) described how this came about, as well as his perception of the situation.
+Yitzhak Meron, the lawyer who represented the evacuees, described how this came about in dealing with the government offices as well as his perception of the situation.